eunas/essentials-arm/README.md

-##Essentials For ARM processors
+##GotDeb For ARM processors

-Interactive essentials install script for VPS or Dedicated servers.
+Interactive install script for VPS or Dedicated servers.
 Build with low end systems in mind.
 Requires Debian version 8